 “I Still Believe in Love” – Lucie Arnaz (Hamlisch/Sager) from They’re Playing Our Song

 In They’re Playing Our Song, Vernon and Sonia have a dramatic confrontation during the recording session for this song, which is actually performed (on tape) in the musical by Johnny Mathis!
 (Mathis’ recording has never been available commercially but is part of the package of materials when a theatre company produces the show.)
 A 2010 revival dropped “I Still Believe in Love” in favor of another Hamlisch/Sager song, “If You Remember Me,” but in Lucie Arnaz’ rendition, it’s still an incredibly affecting song.
-Lyric Recycling No. 1: A close cousin of “I Still Believe in Love” is “You and Me (We Wanted It All),” co-written by Sager and Peter Allen.
-The former’s lyric “I was there as passion turned to pain/Sunshine turned to rainy days” is awfully close to the latter’s “Passion without pain, sunshine without rainy days,” isn’t it?
+Lyric Trivia: A close cousin of “I Still Believe in Love” is “You and Me (We Wanted It All),” co-written by Sager and Peter Allen.
+The former’s lyric “I was there as passion turned to pain/Sunshine turned to rainy days” was recycled by Sager into the latter’s “Passion without pain, sunshine without rainy days.”

 “Theme from Ice Castles (Through the Eyes of Love)” – Melissa Manchester (Hamlisch/Sager) from Ice Castles